Mahyar-Abdi/mahyar-abdi.github.io/_pages/about.md

 Our results revealed significant diversity among these genes, identifying over 600 novel alleles and distinct distribution patterns.
 Some genes, such as <i>hopC</i> and <i>horA</i>, were universally present, while others like <i>babC</i> and <i>hopU</i> were completely absent.
 These findings highlight the strong evolutionary pressures acting on OMPs and their roles in adaptation, immune evasion, and antibiotic resistance.<br><br>

 This study provides valuable insights into the molecular evolution of <i>H. pylori</i> and identifies potential targets for developing new therapeutic and vaccine strategies, particularly relevant for high-prevalence regions such as Iran.
+(For better understanding please Open the Image)

     </div>